OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-32.md

 ## Jeremiah 32:38

-They shall be My people, and I will be their God.
+They will belong to Me as My people, and I will be their God.

 ## Jeremiah 32:39